groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 #### Backspace

-If the searchTerm property has more than one character, removes one character from the searchTerm property.
+If the searchTerm property has more than one character, one character is removed from the searchTerm property.
-If the searchTerm property has one character, dispatches the 'sfx::search_box_cleared' event and clears the final letter.
-This event is available so that listeners can define a set behaviour on when the searchbox is cleared (e.g. remove the autocomplete modal).
+If the searchTerm property has one character, the 'sfx::search_box_cleared' event is dispatched and the final letter is removed from the searchTerm property.
+The 'sfx::search_box_cleared' event is available so that listeners can define a set behaviour when the searchbox is cleared.

 #### Text Character

 Search term property is updated on every text character inputed.
-If search term has greater than 3 characters, the 'sfx::autocomplete_request' event is dispatched.
+If the searchTerm property has more than 3 characters, the 'sfx::autocomplete_request' event is dispatched.

 ## Customizations